Bacchus Marsh Station

 - a new accessible overpass linking the platforms

 - a new car park with 100 extra spaces

 - improved bus bays and bicycle facilities

-- improved security, lighting and landscaping.
+- better security, lighting and landscaping

 Station Images Timeline